syncfusion-content/blazor-docs/blazor/gantt-chart/rows.md

 }
 ```

-### Clip mode

-The clip mode provides options to display its overflow cell content and it can be defined by the `GanttColumn.ClipMode` property.

-The following are three types of `ClipMode`:

-* `Clip`: Truncates the cell content when it overflows its area.
-* `Ellipsis`: Displays ellipsis when content of the cell overflows its area.
-* `EllipsisWithTooltip`: Displays ellipsis when content of the cell overflows its area; it displays the tooltip content when hover over ellipsis.

-N> By default, all the column's `ClipMode` property is defined as `EllipsisWithTooltip`.

 N> You can refer to our [Blazor Gantt Chart](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) feature tour page for its groundbreaking feature representations.
 You can also explore our [Blazor Gantt Chart example](https://blazor.syncfusion.com/demos/gantt-chart/default-functionalities?theme=bootstrap4) to know how to render and configure the Gantt.